wbalmer/petitRADTRANS/docs/content/available_opacities.rst

   * ``Fe(s)_crystalline__DHS``
   * ``H2-O-NatAbund(s)_crystalline_194__Mie.R39_0.1-250mu``

-Hereafter are the explicit file naming rules for line species:
+Hereafter are the explicit file naming rules for cloud species:

 - Cloud species names follow the same convention as the :ref:`line species<namingConvention>`, with the following additions.
 - After the full chemical formula and the ``-NatAbund`` flag, if relevant, the physical state of the condensate is indicated between parenthesis: ``(s)`` for solids, ``(l)`` for liquids